-Echo Lake, northwest of Marquette, is The Nature Conservancy's newest preserve and Laughing Whitefish Lake, to the southeast, has been a cherished place since the American settlement of the area.
+Echo Lake, northwest of Marquette, is among The Nature Conservancy's newest preserves and Laughing Whitefish Lake, to the southeast, has been a cherished place since the American settlement of the area.
 My family started the day at Echo Lake, a 480-acre sanctuary of northern forest, granite outcroppings, and a small, cliff-lined body of water.
 This preserve is an introduction to the rugged and geologically important Michigamme Highlands that dominates the landscape on the south-central shore of Lake Superior.
 The fauna varies from thimbleberry patches, to hemlock forests, to scrubby red oak and birch stands, to lichen covered rocks.

 A short walk on a road leads to Echo Lake and a trail leads around the north side.
 There an intersection presents a choice between a small peninsula in the lake or a climb.
 We started first with the uphill route and soon came out to two open areas, one with a view south over Echo Lake, and the other of Lake Superior to the north and east.
 Returning down the trail we took the junction to the rocky point into Echo Lake and sat on the shore of the calm lake.